One Token, Dozens of Victims: How the Anodot SaaS Integration Breach Rewrites the Third-Party Risk Playbook

 The Anatomy of a Token-Hijack Supply Chain Attack

 In the Anodot case, the attack followed a now-familiar pattern.
 ShinyHunters compromised Anodot's internal infrastructure — the specific initial access vector is still under investigation at time of publication — and harvested the authentication tokens that Anodot's platform used to read from its customers' Snowflake environments.
-Because Snowflake's API had no mechanism to distinguish a legitimate Anodot analytics request from an adversarial data exfiltration request originating from the same token, the attacker moved freely.
+Because Snowflake's API had no way to tell a legitimate Anodot analytics request apart from an adversarial data exfiltration request originating from the same token, the attacker moved freely.
 Grupo Bancolombia and Banco De Bogota were among the named victims.
 ShinyHunters claimed attempts to pivot into Salesforce environments using the same tokens, stating they were blocked by AI-based anomaly detection before the Salesforce exfiltration completed.

-- EDR has no visibility into SaaS API calls.
+• EDR has no visibility into SaaS API calls.
 Endpoint detection lives on the machine, not in the cloud data plane.

-- CASB can detect anomalous volume from known users, but a service token making a large Snowflake query looks identical to a legitimate bulk analytics job.
+• CASB can detect anomalous volume from known users, but a service token making a large Snowflake query looks identical to a legitimate bulk analytics job.

 AiTM (Adversary-in-the-Middle) and token theft attacks increased 146% over the past year, with nearly 40,000 incidents detected daily, according to Obsidian Security's 2026 SaaS threat research.
 Over 90% of credential compromise attacks are expected to involve sophisticated automated tooling by end of 2026.
-The Anodot attack is not an outlier — it is the leading edge of a wave.
+The Anodot attack isn't an outlier.
+It's the leading edge of a wave — one I traced through the same lens in our breakdown of device code phishing and OAuth token abuse against cloud tenants.

 The Mine2 Angle: Why Credential Mines and Cloud Mines Break the Attacker's Model

 When ShinyHunters harvested Anodot's token store, they would have swept up Credential Mines.
-The moment they attempted to authenticate with a mine — against a real Snowflake endpoint, against a Cloud Mines AWS environment, against any instrumented surface — the alert fires.
+The moment they tried to authenticate with a mine — against a real Snowflake endpoint, against a Cloud Mines AWS environment, against any instrumented surface — the alert fires.
 The attacker has self-identified.
 The response clock starts.

 MineField decoy TCP services add a network-layer tripwire.
-If an attacker uses stolen tokens to perform internal network reconnaissance — looking for additional pivot points after their initial Snowflake access — MineField's fake services generate the alert.
+If an attacker uses stolen tokens to perform internal network reconnaissance — hunting for additional pivot points after their initial Snowflake access — MineField's fake services generate the alert.
 Every port scan, every service probe against a decoy endpoint, is a zero-false-positive detection event.

 The Compliance Exposure No One Is Talking About

-GDPR (Articles 33 and 34): Any EU data subject whose records were stored in the affected Snowflake environments must be notified if there is a likely risk to their rights and freedoms.
+GDPR (Articles 33 and 34): Any EU data subject whose records were stored in the affected Snowflake environments must be notified if there's a likely risk to their rights and freedoms.
 The 72-hour supervisory authority notification window under Article 33 began the moment each affected company became aware of the breach.
 Given that ShinyHunters claimed persistent access "for some time," determining the exact data scope for notification is a forensic exercise that will take weeks — while the clock is already running.

 India DPDP Act: Indian data principals whose data was processed through any of the affected Snowflake environments are covered by the Digital Personal Data Protection Act.
 The Act mandates prompt notification to the Data Protection Board and affected data principals for significant breaches.
 With two Colombian banks among the confirmed victims and likely cross-border data flows in play, organisations with Indian business operations need to assess their notification exposure immediately.

-PCI-DSS Requirement 11.5: Any cardholder data that transited through the compromised Snowflake environments triggers PCI-DSS incident response obligations, including forensic investigation requirements and Qualified Security Assessor notification.
+PCI-DSS Requirement 11.5: Any cardholder data that transited the compromised Snowflake environments triggers PCI-DSS incident response obligations, including forensic investigation requirements and Qualified Security Assessor notification.

 RBI/SEBI Cyber Incident Reporting: Indian financial institutions processing data through the affected platforms must assess their obligations under RBI Master Direction on IT Governance and SEBI Circular on Cyber Security and Cyber Resilience, both of which require reporting of material cybersecurity incidents to the relevant regulator.